-Do not attempt to service, repair, or modify the Air Bag Supplemental Restraint System or its fuses.
+Do not attempt to service, repair, or modify the air bag supplemental restraint systems or its fuses.
 See your Ford or Lincoln Mercury dealer.

-Modifications to the front end of the vehicle, including frame, bumper, front end body structure and tow hooks may effect the performance of the air bag sensors increasing the risk of injury.
+Modifications to the front end of the vehicle, including frame, bumper, front end body structure and tow hooks may affect the performance of the air bag sensors increasing the risk of injury.
 Do not modify the front end of the vehicle.

-Additional equipment may effect the performance of the air bag sensors increasing the risk of injury.
+Additional equipment may affect the performance of the air bag sensors increasing the risk of injury.
 Please refer to the Body Builders Layout Book for instructions about the appropriate installation of additional equipment.